informatics-isi-edu/deriva-workbench/docs/usage.md

 ![Annotation Editor (JSON)](images/annotation-editor-json.png)

 At present, malformed JSON will simply be ignored.
 The editor will only change the underlying annotation if the text entered can be parsed without errors.
+While editing, the annotations document you may add an annotation by adding the appropriate key and body or remove an annotation by removing its key and body from the document.

-### 5. Editing annotations (graphically)
+### 5. Editing Annotations (Graphically)

 The workbench currently provides enhanced support for a few key annotations, including `visible-columns`, `visible-foreign-keys`, `source-definitions`, `table-display`,